zicat/tributary/doc/user_guide.md

 ## Overview

-The duty of tributary is to provide records uploading network interface, ensure records integrity and sink records to multi external systems, ensure the failure of some sinks not to affect other sinks.
+The responsibilities of Tributary include providing a network interface for recording reporting, ensuring data reliability, distributing data to multiple external systems while ensuring that partial external system failures do not affect the data distribution of other external systems.

 ## Architecture